2024-25 Catalog

 1-MBA and MPH Dual Degree Program

 The 1-MBA and Master of Public Health (MPH) dual degree program offers participating students the opportunity to gain strong strategic business skills with a focus on public health.
-The 1-MBA/MPH dual degree program enables students interested in the Biotechnology, Pharmaceutical, Occupational Health, and Health Care industries to capture two complimentary degrees within a one-and-a-half-year timeframe.
+The 1-MBA/MPH dual degree program enables students interested in the Biotechnology, Pharmaceutical, Occupational Health, and Health Care industries to complete two complimentary degrees within a two-year timeframe.

 Flex MBA with HealthCARE MANAGEMENT Concentration